View project

 What is a venture studio?

-Global pioneers such as Idealab demonstrated how studios could spin out successful new ventures across industries from fintech and SaaS to sustainability.
-Today, corporate venture studios also apply this approach in New Zealand and globally, helping to build companies within larger organisations and strengthen the local startup ecosystem.
+Global pioneers like Idealab and High Alpha showed how a startup studio could spin out successful new ventures across fintech, SaaS, healthcare and sustainability.
+Today, corporate venture studios apply the same model inside larger organisations in New Zealand and around the world, helping build companies and strengthen the local startup ecosystem.
+For early-stage entrepreneurs, the hands-on venture building model is often the fastest route from a new business idea to a successful venture.

 How much equity do venture studios take?